PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 * Boltac struggling to find something in the sack to create suspense.
 "That's the problem with a bottomless sack, you can put everything in it, but then you can't find a damn thing."

+* have rattick kill the troll over Relan's protests.

 # Dimsbury Lectures About Magic. #